 For this reason, I think religious diversity is the key “missing link” in many diversity programs.
 It involves us all.
 It’s a topic that warrants attention.

 I love it when people are praying for one another regardless of their religion.
-Even if you don’t believe in a God, it translates into and is understood in most cases as someone cares about me enough to speak to their God about me for my well being.
+Even if you don’t believe in a God, it translates into and is understood in most cases as someone cares about me enough to speak to their God about me for my well-being.
 To help and stand alongside and encourage me.

 It’s not just this management attitude of, “Ok, we’ll give you your time off.
 Go and do your religious thing someplace else, but don’t say anything about it here at work.
 We don’t want you doing any of that.”
 That kind of attitude of exclusion feels very negative.
 In contrast, when people approach the holiday seasons as an opportunity to share information about the core motivating principles of their faith, they come to know one another on a more profound level.
 You see friendships building up.

-One of the most impactful events in my life came about when I learned that a foreign national of another faith had been very apprehensive about connecting with me, a vocal Evangelical Christian, because he worried that I would bring a condemning and confrontational attitude.
+One of the most impactful events in my life came about when I learned that a foreign national of another faith had been very apprehensive about connecting with me, a vocal Evangelical Christian because he worried that I would bring a condemning and confrontational attitude.
 But after we got to know one another and he began to see what I was advocating, that person said to me at one point, “I now realize that you really care about me as a person.
 You’re not against me.
 You are for me just as I am without any change in my belief system or anything else.
 I want you to know that I called my relatives back in my home country and told them that you evangelicals are not hateful people.”

 How does religious diversity impact corruption and compliance in the workplace?

 Kent: I’ll give you one example.
-When lawyers get together to talk about the Foreign Corrupt Practices Act, which is an anti-bribery statute, we spend a lot of time on the topic of corporate culture.
+When lawyers get together to talk about the Foreign Corrupt Practices Act, which is an anti-bribery statute, we spend a lot of time on the topic of the corporate culture.
 How can we influence a worldwide culture that values honesty and integrity?
 Today many companies are dealing in countries where the culture seems to dictate that, to get business, you’ve got to pay somebody off under the table.

 But that’s an unethical practice, and it’s counterproductive in many ways.
-When you have religious diversity, you have an open door for people to express their religious principles that they adhere to with ardor, belief, and courage.
+When you have religious diversity, you have an open door for people to express their religious principles that they adhere with ardor, belief, and courage.
 It’s a very positive cleansing kind of thing.

-Why should I do what’s right if I think I can get away with a shortcut of being more profitable?
+Why should I do what’s right if I think I can get away with a shortcut to being more profitable?
 I’m going to get a big commission if I pay this guy off.
 Why wouldn’t I want to give him some of that commission if I think I can get away with it?

 How does religious diversity relate to the concept of good citizenship?